What Do My Blood Test Results Mean? - Part ONE - Complete Metabolic Panel - CMP

 - Some tests require you to eat a few hours before a test.

-- Other factors include pregnancy, stress, smoking, taking Vitamin C, exercise, caffeine beverages and alcohol to name a few.
+- Other factors include pregnancy, stress, smoking, taking Vitamin C, exercise, caffeine beverages and alcohol.

 Please take a moment to answer this poll.
 Comments welcomed

-Usually your doctor will tell you to stop all food and fluids about 8 to 12 hours before this blood test.
+Usually your doctor will tell you to stop eating and drinking about 8 to 12 hours before this blood test is drawn.

 1) blood sugar (glucose),